saifur-shamim/Todo-reminder/README.md

 ### 4\.
 Configure `.env`

-Copy everything from the provided `env.text` file and paste it into the `.env` file in the root of the project.
-Then, update necessary values like your database name, username, password, and set the correct database port according to your local setup (default is 3306 for MySQL).
+Copy the contents of the provided `env.text` file into  `.env` file in the root directory of the project.
+Then update the configuration values to match your local environment — such as database credentials, mail settings, and port numbers (MySQL uses port 3306 by default).

-2. Open the `.env` file and update the following configurations according to your local environment:

 #### 🔧 Database Configuration: